insight-creative/milksource.com/content/blog/champions-in-3-breeds-at-wisconsin-spring-show.md

 ---
 &nbsp;

-Milksource B Tito-RED-ETMilkSource Genetics captured the top prize in three of the four breeds it exhibited at the Midwest Spring National Show.
+MilkSource Genetics captured the top prize in three of the four breeds it exhibited at the Midwest Spring National Show.

 Among the highlights: